bumblepie/slashies/examples/e02_madlibs/readme.md

+# MadlibsBot
-An example showing a more complex command making use of many different types.
+This example shows a more complex command making use of many different types.
 You can also use custom types if needed by implementing the `ParsableCommandOption` trait.
+The bot simply takes a bunch of different arguments and uses them to tell a silly story.